 Rather than calculating intakes from ingestion rates and concentrations, lead exposure from each food item including formula is collectively estimated by the total dietary lead intake estimates for each one-year age group.

-Drinking water is defined as the portion of total water intake that is consumed as direct tap water (see EPA’s 1997 Exposure Factors Handbook).
+Drinking water is defined as the portion of total water intake that is consumed as direct tap water (see EPA’s 2011 Exposure Factors Handbook).
 Tap water may be ingested directly as a beverage, or indirectly as an additive to prepared foods.
-The IEUBK model accounts for lead intake from direct tap water consumption via the Drinking Water menu, and lead intake from indirect tap water consumption via the Diet menu.
-According to Ershow and Cantor (1989), tap water ingestion rates in liters per day (L/day) for infants may include indirect tap water used in baby formula.
+The IEUBK model accounts for lead intake from direct tap water consumption via the Water menu, and lead intake from indirect tap water consumption via the Diet menu.
+EPA provides tap water ingestion rates in liters per day (L/day) for infants that includes indirect tap water used in baby formula.